chriskrycho/v4.chriskrycho.com/content/tech/js-frameworks-early-2015.md

   - In any case, Angular and React do *different* things from each other, but both do substantially more than Backbone.

   - Ember is a full framework, strongly emphasizing shared conventions (with a lot of common developers from Rails).
-It’s perhaps less adaptable than React or Angular, but is much more full-featured; you have very little boilerplate to do.
+It's perhaps less adaptable than React or Angular, but is much more full-featured; you have very little boilerplate to do.